Marcello Lippi returns for second stint as China head coach

-Marcello Lippi is set to return for a second stint in charge of China’s national team as the country targets a place at the 2022 World Cup.
+Marcello Lippi is set to return for a second stint in charge of China’s national team as the country targets a place at the 2022 World Cup with qualification starting in September.

 The Chinese Football Association announced Friday that the 71-year-old Lippi, who guided Italy to the World Cup title in 2006, will start back next month.
 He ended his initial 27-month tenure after China’s exit in the quarterfinals of the Asian Cup in January.